STMUD ENGAGE ▸

 Long-range, full crew complement, every department has a deck.
 The ship you want when the mission is “go look at something nobody has ever seen.”

-Other classes — Excelsior, Bird of Prey, T'Liss, Nor — appear at higher ranks.
-Run shipyard at any starbase for the full registry.
+Other classes — Excelsior, Bird of Prey, T’Liss, Nor — appear at higher ranks.
+Run requisition at any starbase to see what your rank unlocks.

 Open the client

 Go to play.stmud.com.
-The browser-based client handles login, the LCARS bridge UI, the deck map, and the consoles for you.
+The browser client handles login, the LCARS bridge UI, the deck map, and the consoles.
 No install.
-Works on phones (iPhone tested at 375px width).
+Works on phones.

 Create an account

 Click + CREATE ACCOUNT.
-Pick an account name (4–12 letters), a password, confirm it.
-The server creates the account and drops you straight at the main menu — no email, no waiting.
+Pick an account name (4–12 letters) and a password.
+The server drops you straight at the main menu — no email, no waiting.

-Pick SELECT / CREATE CHARACTER, type a character name, choose a species and a department.
-The academy spawns.
-Your first character runs the tutorial; subsequent characters on the same account auto-skip.
+Choose SELECT / CREATE CHARACTER, type a name, pick a species and a department.
+Your first character runs the academy; later characters on the same account skip straight to their starbase.

 Graduate and claim your ship

-Walk through three small exercises (open a console, give a captain order, react to an away mission).
-Type graduate.
-The transporter takes you to your faction starbase.
-Walk south to the docking bay, type requisition, name your vessel, and walk down to board.
+Three small exercises — open a console, give a captain’s order, react on an away mission — then type graduate.
+At your starbase, walk south to the docking bay, type requisition, name your vessel, and board.

 Find people.
 Or trouble.

-Run missions at any console for paying work.
-Run scan from your bridge to see what's around.
-Run course <system> to engage warp.
-Make sure you have a crew with you before you pick a fight.
+Run mission aboard your ship for paying work — accepting one plots the course and engages warp for you. scan from your bridge to see what’s around.
+Bring a crew before you pick a fight.

-In-game type help <command> for full syntax.
-The web client surfaces most of these as clickable buttons too.
+In-game, type help <command> for full syntax.
+The web client surfaces most of these as clickable panels too.

 n / s / e / w / up / down